-Systemwide Revenue Bonds to Be Refunded by Series 2013A Bonds
+Systemwide Revenue Bonds to Be Refunded by Series 2014A Bonds

-Series Principal to be Refunded Expected Redemption Date Redemption Price CUSIP (Base) Allocation of Principal to Series 2013A Bonds Systemwide Revenue Bonds, Series 2005A \$191,545,000 May 1, 2015 100% 13077C \$184,010,000 Systemwide Revenue Bonds, Series 2005C \$125,585,000 November 1, 2015 100% 13077C \$122,135,000 SUBTOTAL \$306,145,000
+Series Principal to be Refunded Expected Redemption Date September 19, Redemption Price CUSIP (Base) Systemwide Revenue Bonds, Series 2004A \$31,845,000 2014 100% 13077C Systemwide Revenue Bonds, Series 2005A \$228,385,000 May 1, 2015 100% 13077C Systemwide Revenue Bonds, Series 2005C \$209,135,000 November 1, 2015 100% 13077C

-Auxiliary Organization Bonds to Be Refunded by Series 2013A Bonds
+Auxiliary Organization Bonds to Be Refunded by Series 2014A Bonds

-Organization/Series Principal to be Refunded Expected Redemption Date Redemption Price Allocation of Principal to Series 2013A Bonds California State University, Hayward Foundation, Inc. Auxiliary Organization Revenue Refunding Bonds, Series 1998 (1) \$3,470,000 September 9, 2013 100% \$2,710,000 TOTAL SERIES 2013A BONDS \$308,855,000
+Organization/Series Principal to be Expected Redemption Refunded Redemption Date Price The CSU, Chico Research Foundation Auxiliary Organization Bonds, Series 2003 (1) \$3,815,000 September 19, 2014 100%

-^{} Copyright, American Bankers Association.
+\ Copyright, American Bankers Association.
 CUSIP data herein is provided by Standard and Poor's CUSIP Service Bureau, a division of The McGraw Hill Companies, Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP service.
 CUSIP numbers are provided for convenience of reference only.
 Neither the Board nor the Underwriters take any responsibility for the accuracy of such numbers.
 The CUSIP number for a specific maturity is subject to being changed after the issuance of such bonds as a result of various subsequent actions, including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of such bonds.

-(1) All outstanding maturities of this series of bonds are to be refunded in their entirety.
+&lt;sup>(1) All outstanding maturities of these series of bonds are expected to be refunded in their entirety.